Jonimoose/libfxcg/docs/howto-macos.md

 ## Look at the example project

-Navigate to `projects`, then `example`.
+Navigate to `Projects`, then `Example`.
 This directory contains the example project to get you started with and looks like this:

 ![Projects directory layout](img/macos/projects-dir.png)